Contributing to c20

 Images and videos

 Images (.png and .jpg) and videos (.mp4) can be placed in a page folder and used from its readme.md.
+We prefer .jpg with about 80-90% quality, but .png can be used if lossless images are needed.
 Any standard markdown image will be rendered as a clickable figure:

 343 Guilty Spark floating in The Library